vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 I began my lecture today with a quote from ānandavardhana’s Dhvanyāloka:

 ‘In the boundless universe of literature the author alone is goḍ In it the world revolves as per his liking.’
 11 The scenario presented here is indeed to my liking, but as you have, no doubt, understood, it is just one possible scenario among otherṣ I hope that the reader can appreciate it for what it is and will not lose sight of its speculative nature.
 Nevertheless, it is the most plausible one that I can come up with after twenty years of study of the text and context of the Skandapurāṇa.
-It was a work of the longue dure´e, too long maybe for
+It was a work of the longue durée, too long maybe for

 modern adepts of bibliometrics, but not so for building a dedicated team of fellow studentṣ A day like this proves that I am right at least in that respecṭ